 “I thought the first 10-15 minutes of the second half they came at us a bit but I thought we defended well and we said if we keep a cleansheet we'd win the game and it worked out that way.”

 Zane was non-committal on whether he would like to see his side play at home or away or draw an A-League side in the next round.
-However whatever the Eagles' fate the coach believes his side have the ability to go deep in the competition.

 “I said to the boys at half-time, 'let's hang on, it's 45 minutes' and now we've got to re-evaluate our goals I guess.